-This section shows your fund's performance, price, and distribution information for periods ended June 30, 2023, the end of its most recent fiscal year.
-In accordance with regulatory requirements for mutual funds, we also include expense information taken from the fund's current prospectus.
+This section shows your fund's performance, price, and distribution information for periods ended August 31, 2023, the end of its most recent fiscal year.
+In accordance with regulatory requirements for mutual funds, we also include performance information as of the most recent calendar quarter-end and expense information taken from the fund's current prospectus.
 Performance should always be considered in light of a fund's investment strategy.
 Data represent past performance.
 Past performance does not guarantee future results.
 More recent returns may be less or more than those shown.
 Investment return and principal value will fluctuate, and you may have a gain or a loss when you sell your shares.
 Performance information does not reflect any deduction for taxes a shareholder may owe on fund distributions or on the redemption of fund shares.
 For the most recent month-end performance, please visit the Individual Investors section at putnam.com or call Putnam at 1-800-225-1581.
 Class R, R6, and Y shares are not available to all investors.